 Mademoiselle?
-Call a young woman that now in a French workplace and you will probably be frowned upon, especially if you are talking to a feminist.
+Call a young woman that now in a French workplace, and you will probably be frowned upon, especially if you are talking to a feminist.
 France “bid adieu” to “mademoiselle” back in February of 2012, no longer seeing a need to differentiate between a woman who is married and one who is not.

 Corporate communication is much more formal in French business culture, using Monsieur (M.) and Madame (Mme.).
 Managing communication in France consists of diplomacy while remaining courteous.
-Ever heard that the French were rude?
+Have you ever heard that the French were rude?
 That is because they are not reluctant to be direct about what they think or feel.
 They are also not afraid of conflict with their co-workers, meaning that speaking their minds tends to come easily to them, even in the workplace.

 The “Eiffel Tower” Hierarchy